TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Inline/Properties/Appearance.rst

       if you want to replace it with your own implementation using a custom control, see :ref:`customControls <columns-inline-properties-customcontrols>`.

-   headerThumbnail (boolean)
+   headerThumbnail (array)
       Defines whether a thumbnail should be rendered in the inline elements' header.
 This is used by the File Abstraction Layer to render a preview of the related image.
+Can contain image processing instructions like `width` and `height`.

+      field (required)
+         The table column name, which contains the uid of the image reference.
+Usually this is :sql:`uid_local`. width
+         The width of the thumbnail.
+      height
+         The height of the thumbnail.

    fileUploadAllowed (boolean)
       Defines whether the button "Select & upload file" should be rendered.
 This can be used for file fields to directly